High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation: Introduction

 We demonstrate key advantages of the AutoRXN workflow, namely (i) carrying out a huge number of comparatively cheap quantum chemical calculations for explorative purposes, (ii) refinement of the results obtained by a vast number of expensive correlated \textit{ab initio} calculations, and (iii) automated collection and evaluation of data including back checking of results by alternative \textit{ab initio} approaches.

-This work is organized as follows: in the next section, we introduce the conceptual organization of our AutoRXN workflow.
+This work is organized as follows: in Sec.~\ref{cloudoverview}, we introduce the conceptual organization of our AutoRXN workflow.
 Then, we explain the computational methodology (the prototypical catalysis application example is introduced in section \ref{chemicalexample}).
 Finally, section \ref{results} presents the results obtained for our catalysis example.